akerholten/exerisland-remote-monitoring-platform/README.md

-# VR Health and Wellness Remote Monitoring
+# ExerIsland Remote User Study Platform

-Remote Monitoring System for VR Health and Wellness Hub (VR Game System in Unity)
+Remote User Study Platform integrated with a VR exergame platform.

+Practically tested and used in a two-week user study for my master thesis.
+Investigating gamification with exercise-tracking with the VR exergame application.

-Deployed web application can be reached at [https://rehab-monitoring.com/](https://rehab-monitoring.com/)
+Deployed web application can be reached at [https://exerisland.com/](https://exerisland.com/)